How to Compress PDF Files Under 1MB Without Quality Loss

 Forms and vector drawings

-• Leave vector text/paths untouched; they are tiny and stay sharp.
+• Leave vector text and paths untouched — they are tiny and stay sharp at any zoom.

 • Only compress embedded images (logos, scans of signatures).